MeanderingProgrammer/render-markdown.nvim/README.md

 Plugin is experimental at this time

+## Rendered

+This shows the `rendered` view which you would see in normal mode

 ![Rendered Screenshot](demo/rendered.png)

+## Non-Rendered

-- This shows the `rendered`, which you would see in normal mode
+This shows the non-rendered view which you would see in insert mode

 ![Base Screenshot](demo/base.png)

-- This shows the non-rendered view which you would see in insert mode

 # Features